Marrakesh: Imperial capital

+Saadi period

 In the early 16th century, Marrakesh again became the capital of Morocco.
 After a period when it was the seat of the Hintata emirs, it reestablished its status during the reigns of the Saadian sultans Abdallah al-Ghalib and Ahmad al-Mansur.
 Under the Saadian dynasty, Marrakesh experienced a new golden age.
 Thanks to the wealth amassed by the sultans, it was embellished with sumptuous palaces while its ruined monuments were restored.
 El Badi Palace, begun by Ahmad al-Mansur in 1578, was made with costly materials including marble from Italy.
 The palace was intended primarily for hosting lavish receptions for ambassadors from Spain, England, and the Ottoman Empire, showcasing Saadian Morocco as a nation whose power and influence reached as far as the borders of Niger and Mali.

 Litography depicting the city of Marrakesh, in 1860 by Évremond de Bérard.

-For centuries Marrakesh has been known as the location of the tombs of Morocco's seven patron saints (sebaatou rizjel).
+For centuries Marrakesh has been known as the location of the tombs of Morocco's seven patron saints (سبعة رجال sabʿatu rijāl).
 When sufism was at the height of its popularity during the late 17th-century reign of Moulay Ismail, the festival of these saints was founded by Abu Ali al-Hassan al-Yusi at the request of the sultan.
 The tombs of several renowned figures were moved to Marrakesh to attract pilgrims, and the pilgrimage associated with the seven saints is now a firmly established institution.
 Pilgrims visit the tombs of the saints in a specific order, as follows: Sidi Yusuf Ali Sanhaji (1196–97), a leper; Qadi Iyyad or qadi of Ceuta (1083–1149), a theologian and author of Ash-Shifa (treatises on the virtues of Muhammad); Sidi Bel Abbas (1130–1204), known as the patron saint of the city and most revered in the region; Sidi Muhammad al-Jazuli (1465), a well known Sufi who founded the Jazuli brotherhood; Abdelaziz al-Tebaa (1508), a student of al-Jazuli; Abdallah al-Ghazwani (1528), known as Moulay al-Ksour; and Sidi Abu al-Qasim Al-Suhayli, (1185), also known as Imam al-Suhayli.
 Until 1867, European Christians were not authorized to enter the city unless they acquired special permission from the sultan; east European Jews were permitted.